Telecommunications in Saint Lucia

 Telecommunications in Saint Lucia include internet, radio, television, and mobile and landline phones.

 Internet

 Saint Lucia's country code top-level domain is .lc.
 Prior to the 21st century internet was available only by satellite.
 As of 2000, there were 5 Internet service providers serving the country.
 90% of the city population has an internet connection but rural villages are only rarely connected.
-The internet is growing rapidly across the country however.
+An average internet contract costs $42.99 per month.

 Telephone

 As of 2008, approximately 90,000 landlines and 100,000 mobile cellular lines were in use.

 Also as of 2008, the telephone system consisted of two parts: